-- a.
-Recognize the Brennan Park Recreation Centre as a centralized, high intensity recreation zone intended to serve the indoor and outdoor recreation needs of the community. - Implement a phased expansion plan for Brennan Park Recreation Centre to accommodate the needs of the growing community, including, but not limited to, an additional ice rink (near term), fitness facility and pool (long term). - c.
-Engage community residents regarding service needs and recreation planning. - d.
-Enhance recreation access, services and programming for children and families, youth, seniors, and vulnerable and at-risk populations, providing a range of affordable, age-appropriate and accessible play, recreation and nature exploration opportunities. - e.
+- Recognize the Brennan Park Recreation Centre as a centralized, high intensity recreation zone intended to serve the indoor and outdoor recreation needs of the community. - Implement a phased expansion plan for Brennan Park Recreation Centre to accommodate the needs of the growing community, including, but not limited to, an additional ice rink (near term), fitness facility and pool (long term). - c.
+Engage community residents regarding service needs and recreation planning. - Enhance recreation access, services and programming for children and families, youth, seniors, and vulnerable and at-risk populations, providing a range of affordable, age-appropriate and accessible play, recreation and nature exploration opportunities. - e.
 Explore opportunities for mobile recreation services and 'pop-up' programming for greater outreach in neighbourhood centres, parks and public open spaces, schools, and community facilities. - f.
 Ensure key recreational areas are supported with adequate sanitary facilities, particularly during peak periods. - g.
 Collaborate with Squamish Nation to explore and expand recreational, cultural, and health programming, service and amenity partnerships, and integration of Squamish Nation culture and heritage in community facilities, parks, and trails.

 - h.
 Develop joint-use agreements for existing and proposed recreational facilities within the District to maximize available recreation opportunities. - i.
-Maintain the existing absence of pedestrian or vehicular crossings of the Squamish River in order to: - i. preserve the wilderness character of land west of the Squamish River; and - ii. protect the ecological integrity of Brackendale Eagles Provincial Park.
+The development of pedestrian or vehicular crossings of the Squamish River are not supported in order toMaintain the existing absence of pedestrian or vehicular crossings of the Squamish River in order to: - i. preserve the wilderness character of land west of the Squamish River; and - ii. protect the ecological integrity of Brackendale Eagles Provincial Park.